Cover for Jimmy "Joe" Bryant's Obituary

 Joe is survived by his loving wife, Marla; daughter, Cindi of Arvada; sons, Jerry Villano of Arvada and Jim R. Jacobs (Amy) of Frederick; and daughter, Jani Judson (Mike) of Ormond Beach, FL.
 He is also survived by Grandchildren, Amanda Welch (Justin), Katie Southard (Matt), Daniel O’Shea, Roman Villano, Erin Lee (Daniel), CJ (Jam Davis), Emilee Ramirez (Alfredo), Catherine Jacobs, Elena Jacobs, Hope Davis, Ian Davis (Megan), Faith Culler (Chris), Grace Davis, Joy Davis (Mark Sprengelmeyer), Grayson (Haley), Whitney, Eli and Morgan Brasier; and great grandchildren, Colin and Nora Welch, Brendan Southard, Everett and Raleigh Davis, Kip and Leo Culler, Robin and Jasper Lee, and Mateo Ramirez.
 He is preceded in death by his parents; brothers, Stanley, Elmore and Marvin; sisters, Valene and Libby; and daughter, Danelle.

-Family and friends are also welcome to attend the Military service with Air Force Honors, on Wednesday, May 20, 2026, at Fort Logan National Cemetery, 3698 S. Sheridan Blvd., Denver, CO.
-The time for this service is still pending.
+Family and friends are also welcome to attend the Military service with Air Force Honors, at 12:30pm on Wednesday, May 20, 2026, at Fort Logan National Cemetery, 3698 S. Sheridan Blvd., Denver, CO.
+Those attending should gather at staging area 'WHITE' by 12:15pm.
+This military service at Fort Logan will also be streamed live and you can participate virtually here: https://foreverinourhearts.love/pages/jimmy-joe-bryant

 Visitation